MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Overview/IAMCloud.md

 To get provisioned for any of the User Types above please reach out to IAMSupport@microsoft.com or, if you are a SAM Partner, you can also contact your local Microsoft SAM Engagement Manager.

+>[!NOTE]
-NOTE: you will need either a Microsoft Account (formerly Live ID) or a Microsoft Work or School Account to log in.
+> You will need either a Microsoft Account (formerly Live ID) or a Microsoft Work or School Account to log in.